BladeRunnerJS/scaling-js-apps/services/messages_services.md

 We've seen using the Knockout `data-bind` property to handle clicks before.
 What you'll also need to do is make sure the function that handles the click
+//TODO: this doesnt make sense, is part of the sentance missing?

 Channels can be retrieved from the EventHub:

 ```js
 var channel = eventHub.channel( 'user' );
 ```
+//TODO: should this be `this.eventHub` so it suggests it should be inside of the class definition?

 Events are triggered on the Channel:

 ```js
 channel.trigger( 'user-selected', { userId} );
 ```
+//TODO: should this be `{ userId: "userId" }`?

 #### Hints